8ctopus/mariadb-alpine/README.md

 - MariaDB 10.4.12
 - zsh

-The docker image size is 188MB.
+The docker image size is 188 MB.

 ## cool features